platformatic/platformatic/docs/reference/client/introduction.md

 ```

 Note that the generator would also have updated the `.env` and `.env.sample` files if they exists.

+It is possible to add a `serviceId` property each client object shown above.
+This is not required, but if using the Platformatic Runtime, the `serviceId`
+property will be used to identify the service dependency.

 ## Types Generator